ziman/lightyear/README.md

 yielding the operators `>!=`, `>!`, `<$!>`, `<$!`, and `$!>`.
 The `!` in the names is inspired by the notation used for cuts in Prolog.

-A combinator that uses commitment might look like this (notice the leading `char '@'` that leads to commitment):
+A parser that uses commitment might look like this (notice the leading `char '@'` that leads to commitment):
 ```haskell
 entry : Parser Entry